I’m finally sharing my list of goals that I created for my recent 101 in 1001 challenge. It only took me 6 months, but

 3. Take a Spanish class: I’ve started practicing Spanish daily on Duolingo, does that count?
 I already feel like I’ve learned so much!
 Had a 31 day streak then got disinterested.
-But now I’m on another streak and about to hit 50 days!
-I’m so counting this! ✔️
+But I just completed a 100 day streak so I’m counting this!
+Now I need to remember to practice before I forget most of it! ✔️

 4. Learn to make macarons: I spent a rainy afternoon in the kitchen of a local Parisian in the St. Germaine neighborhood learning all about ganaches, perfect boiling temps, feet, dough ribbons, piping strategies, and coloring techniques (accomplished June 2019, in PARIS, probably the most appropriate place to learn!) ✔️